artix75/psyc/README.md

 Build and Install
 ===

-Building PsyC should be quite simple: just jump inside the PsyC directory and
+Building PsyC should be quite simple, just jump inside the PsyC directory and
 type:

     make